woman carrying computer in stairwell

 Research suggests that mentoring programs make for a more diverse work hierarchy.
 They give minorities and women a brighter spotlight, and help them climb the professional ladder with the help of networks, skills and organizational knowledge.

 Mentoring relationships can pair women with senior leaders or colleagues who can illuminate steps and knowledge needed to get to their next promotion or transition.
+This leadership mentoring for women can have a large impact on the opportunities they have knowledge of and access to in their employee journey.
 These mentors don’t have to be of the same gender.
 It is beneficial for men to mentor women, as men still hold the majority of senior leadership positions in companies across the globe.
 Whether it’s mentoring circles, flash mentoring, or high potential mentoring, modern mentoring imparts a feeling of inclusivity that can help women feel more connected and engaged with their place of employment.

 women and men employees sitting in a conference discussion gender inequality